MikeMaximus/gbm/GBM/readme.txt

 	- This setting is enabled by default as this behavior matches prior versions.
 	- Changing this setting requires restarting the application.
 	- This setting is not available in Linux.
+- Fixed the system tray menu sometimes not being set to the correct color mode.
 - Updated 7-Zip to 25.00.
 - Updated SQLite to 3.50.2